A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Materials and methods

 where $floor$ is the floor function.
 As shown in Figure \ref{fig:data_mapping}(c), this operation ensures that each value of $D_{grid}$ lies within a regular grid.
 Note that, as a consequence of undersampling, we expect multiple data points to fall in the same grid position, this is one of the key properties of the method that will allow a uniform sampling of the data.

 After feature space discretization, we generate a sparse set of points representing an estimation of the possible values that can be obtained in the feature space.
 We call this set the \emph{sampling set} of the feature space.
-As illustrated in Figure~\ref{fig:discrete_distribution}, this procedure works as follows.
-An n-dimensional discrete hypersphere $S$ with radius $r$ (in grid units) centered on each data point is defined (Figure \ref{fig:discrete_distribution}(a)).
+This procedure works as follows.
+An n-dimensional discrete hypersphere $S$ with radius $r$ (in grid units) centered on each data point is defined.
 This hypersphere is translated to each data point position.
-The union of the calculated hypersphere positions of all points (Figure \ref{fig:discrete_distribution}(b)) defines the sampling set $D_{sset}$.
+The union of the calculated hypersphere positions of all points defines the sampling set $D_{sset}$.
+The general appearance of $D_{sset}$ is depicted by the blue points of Figure \ref{fig:drawing}.

-Given that our algorithm operates over a discrete space, we expect repeated hypersphere points in $D_{sset}$ after translation.
-These repeated values account for important information regarding the spatial distribution of the points in $D_{sset}$ and can be stored and used to sample the points in a non-uniform manner.
-Since the main goal of the methodology is to select heterogeneous subsets from the original data, which can optimally be done using a uniform distribution, we ignore repeated points in $D_{sset}$.